kubrabas/Graphnet-Applications/DataPreperation/PmtResponse/Algorithm.md

 it is a pulse series at the detector-response level with trigger and readout window applied, noise included.

-## Things I am not sure about / did not comment on

-- I did not verify the experimental / calibration origin of the `qe.csv`, `aa-0.csv`, `glass.csv` and `k40-characterization.hdf5` files.
-I only verified how they are used in the algorithm.
-- The `I3MCPE.npe` field temporarily carrying the PMT number inside `DOMSimulation` is not a physical `npe` interpretation; this is only code behavior.
-- I do not know whether the detector/string coincidence branch being disabled is physically intentional.
-I only know that in this configuration the effective trigger acts as a single-DOM 3-PMT trigger.
-- This note was written by source-code inspection, not by running a full IceTray job.

 ## Code sources